How do I register for camp?

 1) Fees paid by check or money order are issued a refund check from The University of Texas Accounting department.
 This process can take up to six weeks from the time the refund request is submitted.

-2) Fees paid by credit card are issued a credit back to the original card used for payment within 5-7 business days. top
+2) Fees paid by credit card are issued a refund back to the original card used for payment within 5-7 business days. top

 Does my swimmer really need to have competitive experience to attend?
 The camp provides a fun, but challenging atmosphere.
 We highly recommend that every camper coming into the Longhorns Swim Camp has some form of competitive experience prior to attending, but it is not required.
 However, the instruction offered by the camp is not geared toward beginning swimmers, nor is it learn to swim.
 Campers get the most from the camp if they have been involved in a competitive swimming program of some kind - summer league, high school, YMCA, USA Swimming, etc. If you have any questions about whether you believe the program is right for your swimmer, please call Jon Alter, camp director, at (512) 475-8652 or e-mail: email@example.com. top

 Are all the coaches listed really at the camp?
 Absolutely.
-Head coaches Eddie Reese, Carol Capitani, Kris Kubik, and Roric Fink lead at least one camp session per day.
+Head coaches Eddie Reese, Carol Capitani, Wyatt Collins, and Roric Fink lead at least one camp session per day.
 Josh Davis coaches the final morning workout on Fridays.
-Olympians Ian Crocker, Brendan Hansen, Kathleen Hersey, Colleen Lanne'-Cox, Whitney Hedgepeth, and Garrett Weber-Gale coach either one afternoon stroke session each week along with a head coach, or speak to campers.
+Olympians Ian Crocker, Brendan Hansen, Colleen Lanne'-Cox, Whitney Hedgepeth, Ricky Berens, and Garrett Weber-Gale coach either one afternoon stroke session each week along with a head coach, or speak to campers.
 Additional guests also may include Olympic, USA National Team, World Championship, Pan-Am, and Pan-Pac team members.
 Our coaching staff is very involved in the entire camp.

 The counselors live in the dorm with the campers, and provide a first line of defense if they need help of any kind.
-All counselors are at have completed at least 65 hours of college coursework, have certifications in first aid, CPR, and lifeguarding / safety training for swim coaches, and have passed a security background check performed by The University of Texas Human Resources Department.
+All counselors are at have completed at least 60 hours of college coursework, have certifications in first aid, CPR, and lifeguarding / safety training for swim coaches, have passed a security background check performed by The University of Texas Human Resources Department, and completed a mandatory course on child protection.
 There are typically three to five staff members living on each camp floor at the dorm.
 It is our goal to provide a safe, fun, and exciting environment where campers can learn and be excited about their sport, while meeting people from all over the United States and abroad. top

 What is a typical day like?
 Campers swim three times per day (Monday–Thursday).
 The morning session is the true “training” session of the day.
 After a break for lunch, the afternoon session consists of an hour-long technique session in the water focusing on two strokes, followed by two classroom sessions — one on technique, the other a video viewing of races from the Olympics, Olympic trials, or NCAA's.
 After an afternoon break (with optional activities offered) and dinner, one more session is held at the pool, focusing on the other two strokes, videotaping, and RELAYS!
 Upon return to the dorm, evening activities are offered, and campers are to be in their rooms by 10 p.m., with room checks at 10:15 p.m.
 You can download a camp schedule HERE. top